Skip to content

 • Enumerate Entra Service Principals: GET /servicePrincipals?$select=id,appId,displayName,servicePrincipalType,accountEnabled,appOwnerOrganizationId,tags,signInAudience.
 Save as surface-entra-sps.json.

-• Enumerate Entra Agent IDs (where preview / GA in the declared cloud): pull the Agent ID directory listing; save as surface-entra-agentids.json.
-If unavailable, record the absence in SOV-03 and fall back to the App + SP join as the identity anchor.
+• Enumerate Entra Agent IDs (where preview / GA): pull the Agent ID directory listing; save as surface-entra-agentids.json.
+If unavailable, record the absence and fall back to the App + SP join as the identity anchor.

 • Export Integrated Apps from Microsoft 365 admin center → Settings → Integrated apps: save as surface-integrated-apps.csv with capture timestamp.